• Thanksgiving Recipes

 • Preheat oven to 375ยฐF and line a baking sheet with parchment paper.

-• Roll dough to ยผ inch thickness for soft cookies. * Dip your cookie cutter in flour then cut* the dough, cutting two of each sized stars and place on prepared baking sheet.
+• Roll dough to ยผ-inch thickness for soft cookies. * Dip your cookie cutter in flour, then cut* the dough, cutting two of each size stars, and place on a prepared baking sheet.
 I find dipping my spatula in flour helps it get under the star. *

 • Work in batches since you will be cutting a total of 20 stars.
 Bake similar sized cookies on the same baking sheet.